matthewburlew/Loops/README.md

 Question 5: This python program tracks the total value of a stock portfolio and simulates daily market fluctuations.
 The portfolio is stored as a nest dictionary containing number of shares, and current share price.
 This program calculates the total value of the portfolio, simulates five days of random daily price changes at (+-5%), recalculates and prints the updated portfolio value each daym and applies compounding price changes over time.

 Question 6: This Python program models loan repayment using monthly interest calcuations and fixed payments.
 It demonstrated while loops, financial calcualtions, and function design.

+Question 7: This Python program calculates total product inventory across multiple warehouses using nested loops and dictionaries.
+It demonstrates aggregation logic and stuctured data modeling.